raspberrypilearning/sweet-shop-reaction-game/worksheet.md

-## Step 0: Set up your Raspberry Pi

-You will need to set up your Raspberry Pi to take part in this activity.
-[See the Raspberry Pi Quick Start Guide here](http://www.raspberrypi.org/quick-start-guide) to get you up and running.

-You will be creating your program using ScratchGPIO rather than Scratch.
-[To download and install ScratchGPIO see here](http://cymplecy.github.io/scratch_gpio/).
-It is very similar in almost all aspects.
-If you are not familiar with the Scratch interface then [see the Scratch Raspberry Pi Manual here - Page 8](http://pi.cs.man.ac.uk/download/Raspberry_Pi_Education_Manual.pdf).
-We need to use ScratchGPIO so that you can make a button to control your game using the General Purpose Input Output pins on the Raspberry Pi.

-You will also require the following components to make a sweet button for your Raspberry Pi:
-- Two female to female jumper wires
-- Two metal paper clips or two dress pins
-- Some squidgy sweets/candy like marshmallows or jelly babies
-- A cardboard box to put your Raspberry Pi and cables into
-- Some colouring pens/pencils to decorate your box.

 ## Step 1: Create a sweet munching sprite

 The sweet shop reaction game needs a munching face to entertain the player.
 You will draw a face using the paint editor in ScratchGPIO, and animate it to open and close its mouth.